elephantscale/es-training-new/DDDM/slides/4-DDDM-Case-Study-Google.md

 ## About Google

- * Google’s mission:
+ * Google's mission:
- * "To organize the world’s information and make it universally accessible and useful."
+ * "To organize the world's information and make it universally accessible and useful."
  * And in pursuing this mission, the company is very serious about using information to inform their decisions.
  * Founded by two engineers, Google is a company where:
    - data-driven insights are part of its DNA,